Parsl/parsl/docs/userguide/apps.rst

 Apps
 ====

-In Parsl an "app" is a piece of code that can be asynchronously executed on an execution resource.
+A Parsl **app** is a piece of code that can be asynchronously executed on an execution resource.
-An execution resource in this context is any target system such as a laptop, cluster, cloud, or even supercomputer.
+An **execution resource** in this context is any target system such as a laptop, cluster, cloud, or even supercomputer.
 Execution on these resources can be performed by a pool of `threads <https://en.wikipedia.org/wiki/Thread_(computing)>`_, `processes <https://en.wikipedia.org/wiki/Process_(computing)>`_, or remote workers.

 Parsl apps are defined by annotating Python functions with an app decorator.
-Currently two types of apps can be defined: Python, with the corresponding ``@python_app`` decorator, and Bash, with the corresponding ``@bash_app`` decorator.
+Currently two types of apps can be defined: Python, with the ``@python_app`` decorator, and Bash, with the ``@bash_app`` decorator.
 Python apps encapsulate pure Python code, while Bash apps wrap calls to external applications and scripts.

 Python Apps
 -----------

 The following code snippet shows a Python function ``double(x: int)``, used to double the input value.
-This function is defined as a Parsl app using the ``@python_app`` decorator.
+This function is defined as a Parsl app by using the ``@python_app`` decorator.

-Python apps are *pure* Python functions.
-As these functions are executed asynchronously, and potentially remotely, it is important to note that they must explicitly import any required modules and act only on defined input arguments (i.e., they cannot include variables used elsewhere in the script).
+A Parsl Python app is a *pure* Python function.
+As it is executed asynchronously, and potentially remotely, it must explicitly import any required modules and act only on defined input arguments (i.e., it cannot include variables used outside the function).

 .. code-block:: python